 Take your medicine exactly as directed.

-Shower as necessary, but keep your incision dry.
-You may wash your hair with mild soap after your stitches or staples have been removed.
+Shower as needed.
+But keep your incision dry.
+You can wash your hair with mild soap after your stitches or staples have been removed.

-Don’t apply creams, lotions, or other ointments to your incision.
+Don’t put creams, lotions, or other ointments to your incision unless your provider tells you to.
 Keeping the incision clean and dry will help it to heal quickly.
 Most stitches or staples in the scalp are removed in 7 to 10 days.

 Get plenty of rest and sleep.

-Do not take aspirin or ibuprofen (or similar medicines) unless your healthcare provider says it's OK.
+Don't take aspirin, ibuprofen, or similar medicines unless your healthcare provider says it's OK.

 Make a follow-up appointment.

 Call your healthcare provider right away if you have any of the following: